mjastad/calm_workshop/lab6/calm_workshop_lab6.rst

 Lab Overview
 ************

 In this lab participants will install, configure, and deploy the Ansible orchestration software stack on CentOS Server v7 VM.
 Once Ansible is stable, learners will develop and execute playbooks to deploy a LAMP stack and compare & contrast the differences with NuCalm.
-We'll also explore developing running a simple Ansible module to pull NuCalm Blueprints from an NTNX Prism Central REST endpoint.
+We'll also explore developing running a simple Ansible module to standup infrastructure (i.e. VM creation).

 **Introduction**
 ****************